 Rather than a ‘gothic‘ tale per se, “A Rose For Emily” might better be described as a callback to a twisted Southern Gothic tale.
 Faulkner borrowed tropes from this movement without belonging to this earlier movement himself.

-The local history of this Deep South town is the Civil War, and what John Truby would call the ghost of “A Rose For Emily”.
+The local history of this Deep South town is the Civil War, the ghost of “A Rose For Emily”.
 The war is off the page, but influential nonetheless.

 Faulkner talks about Emily’s lineage — her great aunt and so on, and achieves what Annie Proulx also aims for in her short stories — to paint a portrait of a collection of people living in a community, not just one individual.
 This is based on the idea that individuals never exist in isolation and are therefore pretty uninteresting on their own.